 Hit ‘calculate’ using the default numbers above and you’ll see something very interesting in the two results sections:

-- At $150 a month, you’ll reach $1,000,000 in this scenario in 43.25 years with 8% real returns (starting with $10,000).
+- At $150 a month, you’ll reach $1,000,000 (in this scenario) in 43.25 years with 8% real returns (starting with $10,000).

 - $75 a month won’t take twice as long, and $300 a month won’t cut the time in half.

-The Miracle of Compound Interest
+The Miracle of Compound Interest in Becoming a Millionaire

-If you did want to cut the time in half from the scenario with $150 a month?
+If you did want to cut the time in half from a $150 a month scenario?
 Step up your game – you’re going to need around $1,400 a month, all else being equal.
 You’re looking at what Albert Einstein (supposedly) called the greatest wonder in the universe when you reason around compound interest.

 The longer you can leave your money invested, the better.
-Your largest gains in net worth (well, and losses in some years) will come near the tail end of your investing horizon.
+Your largest gains in net worth will come near the tail end of your investing horizon.

 How to Become a Millionaire